oliverbrooks/knex-model-wrapper/README.md

 ### Using models

+Once a model is created it can be used to perform basic functions such as getting, inserting, updating and deleting data.

+The basic flow of an insert is:

+1. Validate the data against the schema
+2. Call any before hooks
+3. Create a knex query to insert the data into the db
+4. Call any after hooks
+5. Return the saved object from the db

-See `lib/index.js` for full list of functions.
+See `lib/model.js` for full list of functions.

 ```js